-I was so scared that a) I would wake up DURING surgery and freak out, b) I would not wake up AFTER surgery and freak out, c) the surgeon would poke different areas of my brain and be completely perplexed, and d) all of the above.
+I was so scared that a) I would wake up DURING surgery and freak out, b) I would not wake up AFTER surgery and freak out, c) the surgeon would poke different areas of my brain and be completely freaked out, and d) all of the above.

 However, my neurosurgeon is amazing.
 He was able to remove most of the tumor, plus the ballooning cyst.
 They sent it to lab and there were a few "hot spots" on the pathology report showing slightly higher grade (not quite a 3, but more like a 2.5).
 I went to see my neuro-oncologist to discuss radiation and he said I can delay it for a year or two since the surgery went so well in removing those hot spots.
 YAY!
 Now I can enjoy my summer.
 I still need to do chemo, but it's in pill form (Temodar).
 Very convenient with not as many side effects as IV form.